anilabhadatta/educative.io_scraper/README.md

 ## To view the downloaded courses, use the [Educative-Viewer](https://github.com/anilabhadatta/educative-viewer) repository.
 ### Refer Step 4 if you are using Releases.
-      Make sure you have xterm or uxterm or gnome-terminal installed in your Linux OS.

 ## To Run/Build this project: